josecomboni/react-micro-bar-chart/README.md

 React component for micro bar-charts rendered with D3.
 Companion to [react-sparkline](https://github.com/KyleAMathews/react-sparkline).
-This repo was forked from [Kyle Mathews original project](https://github.com/KyleAMathews/react-micro-bar-chart) And with contriburionts from [Sean Sun](https://github.com/seanysun/react-micro-bar-chart)
+This repo was forked from [Kyle Mathews original project](https://github.com/KyleAMathews/react-micro-bar-chart) and with contributions from [Sean Sun](https://github.com/seanysun/react-micro-bar-chart)

 ## Install